 Marcus Mann is a Ph.D.
 Candidate in the sociology department.
 He holds a B.A. from the University of Massachusetts – Amherst and Masters degrees in religious studies and sociology from Duke.
 His dissertation uses experiments, interviews, and computational methods to examine misinformation on social media (sometimes called ‘fake news’).
 He’s particularly interested in partisan asymmetry in its consumption and diffusion, with political conservatives being nearly exclusively responsible for both, and what the broader implications are for how partisans think about truth and knowledge in an increasingly chaotic and polarized news environment.

-Kyle Melatti, Class of 2022, is a future public policy and economics double major interested in ethics and ethical decision making as a part of the political process.
+Kyle Melatti is a sophomore and future public policy and economics double major interested in ethics and ethical decision making as a part of the political process.
 He currently serves as a Senator for Duke Student Government on the Committee for Durham and Regional Affairs and also has a secondary appointment to the Senate Judiciary Committee.
 In his free time, he attends talks and presentations offered by the University to learn more about the issues going on in the world and what can be done to help.

 Richard Morrill G’68, is former President of the Teagle Foundation, former Chair of the Board of Directors of ChildFund International, and former Chancellor and Distinguished University Professor of Ethics and Democratic Values at the University of Richmond.
 He also previously served as President of Centre College and as President of Salem College.